effzedwhy/DrumKit/README.md

 Whilst building this app I learned the following:

-~ How to use keyboard key codes.
+1) How to use keyboard key codes.
-~ How to add and remove classLists.
+2) How to add and remove CSS classes.
-~ Improves CSS skills.
+3) Improved CSS skills.